1) Research and finding your inspirations

 Identifying your requirements by knowing the intended use and the ideal customer will help you create meaningful outcomes for your market.
 Gem City Apron has plans to sell to local coffee shops with an add-on opportunity for brand customization; servers will wear these aprons, requiring bigger pockets to store devices, menus, and personal items.

 When defining your design style, you should reference your moodboard often to align with design consistency.
-For this apron, the desired outcome is a minimal design as fewer seams will keep production costs down and give clearance for embroidered logos.
+For this apron, the desired outcome is a minimal design, as fewer seams will keep production costs down and give clearance for embroidered logos.
 Upcycled products usually require some patchwork to create the textiles since the yardage is rather small.

 The final design consists of three horizontal panels with exposed seams showing hints of pop color from the exposed seams.
 The odd number of panels gives the design visual interest while maintaining a beautifully minimal design; the centered pocket adds a sense of balance within the overall apron.
 A simple way to produce variations is to use high-contrast color serging threads or denim wash.